Your College Journey Starts Here

 Module 1 Complete. 🎉

 You know who you are, what you’re looking for, and where you’re applying.
-That puts you ahead of most students who start this process.
+That gives you a real head start on this process.

 Module 2 walks you through your applications school by school — essays, deadlines, requirements, and submission.